 If the court does not order the person to participate, the court in writing shall specify the reasons for not ordering participation.
 Tex.
 Fam.
 Code § 264.203(d).

 C. Protective Orders

-DFPS is specifically authorized to file an application for a protective order.
+DFPS is specifically authorized to file an application for a protective order of any person alleged to be the victim of family violence.
 Tex.
 Fam.
 Code § 82.002(d)(2).